Administration Basic Sciences Clinical Sciences Centers of Excellence

 What is the role of surgery in controlling epileptic seizures?

 Surgery can cure the most common form of seizures (temporal lobe) in up to seven in 10 people (70%).
-Dr. Michael Carey of the LSU Comprehensive Epilepsy Center of Excellence has performed more than 150 surgical procedures for epilepsy with the following results temporal lobe surgery.
-Dr. Erich Richter joined the LSU Epilepsy Center in February, 2008 and will work to continue our high standards for success.
+For example, Dr. Michael Carey, retired from Neurosurgery at the LSUHSC-NO Epilepsy Center, has performed more than 150 surgical procedures for epilepsy with the following results temporal lobe surgery.

 LSU Epilepsy Surgery Outcomes